benchopt/benchopt/doc/user_guide/API_ref.rst

 ~~~~~~~~~~~~~~~~~~

 :func:`benchopt.BaseObjective.skip`: hook to allow skipping configurations of
 objective.
-It is executed after ``get_data`` to skip if current objective is
+It is executed before ``set_data`` to skip if the current
-not compatible with dataset.
+objective is not compatible with the dataset.
+It takes in the same arguments
+that are passed to ``set_data``.

 :func:`benchopt.BaseSolver.skip`: hook to allow skipping configurations of
 solver.
 It is executed right before ``set_objective`` to skip a solver